jonas-fuchs/varVAMP/docs/FAQ.md

 4. **I have multiple hits after SANGER/QPCR mode.
 Which should I use?**

-varVAMP sorts all amplicons and qpcr designs by score and always assigns the lowest number to the best one of non-overlapping amplicons/qpcr schemes.
+varVAMP sorts all amplicons and qpcr designs by their penalty and always assigns the lowest number to the one with the lowest penalty of the non-overlapping amplicons/qpcr schemes.
 If you are not interested in a specific gene region, amplicon_0 or qpcr_scheme_0  are your best candidates!

 5. **What is deltaG reported for the QPCR mode?**